soyoahn/soyoahn.github.io/_posts/2025-05-29-blog-post-ideas.md

 If I can share whatever docs I'm writing for myself, I'll just share it here.
 * Touring preschools for choice programs
 * Other parenthood stuff like our potty training playbook
-* The bullet list of parenting philosophy (spoiler: let kids experience boredom, help them reach out of their comfort zones, remember they are so little and our crazy schedules are incomprehensible to them--allot 15 extra minutes between everything so you can give them 5min to explore that weird bug on the sidewalk)
+* The bullet list of parenting philosophy (spoiler: let kids experience boredom, help them reach out of their comfort zones, remember they are so little and our crazy schedules are incomprehensible to them--allot a 15 minute buffer before anything critical so you can give them those extra peaceful minutes to explore that weird bug on the sidewalk without pressuring them to "hurry up" all th time to things that are way less interesting than that fuzzy caterpillar.)
 * Backgammon setup and quick reference
 * Gin Rummy quick reminder
 * How I'd Build My Dream Community (If I Would Accept Just A Tiny Bit Of Social Discomfort To Reap Theoretical Benefits)